Employment at five of B.C.’s biggest alternative energy companies has grown an average of 24.95% since 2015.

-However, a disproportionate 342.3% increase in B.C. employees at Innergex Renewable Energy Inc. hides the fact that most of the top five companies analyzed recorded significantly less growth.
-Over the past five years, Innergex increased its B.C. employee base to 115 from 26, a growth rate that was exceptional relative to the other companies on the list.
+However, a disproportionate 98.3% increase in the number of B.C. employees at Innergex Renewable Energy Inc. hides the fact that most of the top five companies analyzed recorded significantly less growth.
+Over the past five years, Innergex increased its B.C. employee base to 117 from 59, a growth rate – attributable to the company’s acquisition of Alterra Power Corp. in early 2018 – that was exceptional relative to the other companies on the list.

-Schneider Electric Canada, B.C.’s biggest alternative energy company, has had no employee growth year-to-year since 2015, and Westport Fuel Systems Inc., No. 3 on Business in Vancouver’s Biggest Alternative Energy Companies in B.C. list (page 17), has reduced its number of employees in B.C.
+Schneider Electric Canada, B.C.’s biggest alternative energy company, has had no employee growth year-to-year since 2015, and Westport Fuel Systems Inc., No. 3 on Business in Vancouver’s Biggest Alternative Energy Companies in B.C. list, has reduced its number of employees in B.C.
 57.8% from 460 in 2015 to 194.

 Despite a lack of growth among the top industry players, smaller alternative energy companies on BIV’s list have been steadily increasing their employee count, particularly after a 2016 low.